IvanToplak/android-template-simple/README.md

 - [Koin](https://insert-koin.io/) for dependency injection,
 - [Timber](https://github.com/JakeWharton/timber) for logging,
 - [Preferences DataStore](https://developer.android.com/topic/libraries/architecture/datastore) stores and accesses data using keys, useful for storing user preferences.

+[Gradle versions plugin](https://github.com/ben-manes/gradle-versions-plugin) is a main maintenance tool for checking if there are any dependency updates.

+Run `dependencyUpdates` task (Tasks -> help -> dependencyUpdates) to check if there are any new versions of dependencies.

 ## CI/CD